 - Diet is not currently used as a sole treatment, but can help with symptom control and stabilising weight.

-- Neutraceuticals (nutrients in potent doses used as a pharmaceutical) research is ongoing and there are promising results in other cancer types.
+- Neutraceuticals (nutrients in potent doses used as a medication) research is ongoing and there are promising results in other cancer types.

 Benefits of eating well for your type of tumour:

-- It helps you cope better with treatment.
+- It helps your body cope better with treatment.

 - It helps wounds and damaged tissues heal better.
 This is important after surgery, chemotherapy, radiotherapy or other medical treatment.

 - It improves your body’s immune system, its natural defence.

 - Eating well will also help you stay a healthy weight and feel better in yourself.
 This is important even if you are not having treatment.

 Neuroendocrine tumours (NETs) can occur anywhere in the body.
 In some patients the NET makes hormones (chemicals) that can cause symptoms such as flushing, diarrhoea, wheezing and damage to heart valves and these will be discussed with you.
 These symptoms are caused by the large secretions of serotonin from neuroendocrine tumour cells.
 The process of making serotonin uses tryptophan (a building block of protein) which in turn is needed to make niacin (vitamin B3), therefore levels of both of these can become low.